 3.3 The student will promote health and safety at school and at home.

 Evaluate the role of the digestive system in providing energy for the body.

-Develop a plan to meet the recommended physical activity guidelines of 60 minutes a day.

-Identify ways in which health care has improved as a result of technology.
+Identify healthy food and beverage choices to support digestion and body function.

+Explore how grains are grown and the careers related to it (e.g., agriculture, farming, food science, environmental science).

+List alternatives (e.g., stickers, pencils, games) for school celebrations that are safe for someone with a food allergy.

+Set a goal for a positive health practice and monitor progress.

+Identify healthcare professionals who can help prevent and detect health concerns.

 Create a health message about the proper use of prescription and nonprescription medications.

-Describe the effects of nicotine, alcohol, and other drugs on body systems.

-Encourage others not to use alcohol, tobacco, inhalants, or other drugs.
+Encourage others to use refusal skills to avoid alcohol, tobacco, nicotine products, inhalants, other drugs, and unknown substances.

-Explain the effects of mind-altering drugs on behavior.

-Discuss and develop a family safety plan to prevent home, transportation, and recreational injuries.
+Discuss and develop a family safety plan to prevent injuries at home and when riding in a motor vehicle.

-Demonstrate the use of refusal skills to counter negative influences.
+Create strategies for personal safety when online.

-Design effective strategies for expressing and managing emotions, which may include physical activity, talking about feelings, reading, or creative expressions such as writing, art, music, and dance.
+Design and demonstrate effective strategies for expressing and managing emotions, which may include physical activity, talking about feelings, reading, or creative expressions such as writing, art, music, and dance.

-Evaluate strategies to prevent bullying behaviors, using conflict-resolution skills.

-Describe how to report bullying, how to advocate for self appropriately if bullied, and how to support mistreated students.
+Describe how to report bullying and how to advocate for oneself and for others who are bullied.

 Demonstrate positive ways to communicate with family and friends.

-Apply goal-setting strategies to make and keep friends.

-Demonstrate effective verbal communication skills, awareness of the attitudes, feelings, and opinions of others, appropriate language and behavior, sharing, and reciprocal helping behavior to make and keep friends.
+Demonstrate behaviors to make and keep friends (e.g., effective communication skills; awareness of the attitudes, feelings, and opinions of others; appropriate language and behavior; sharing; reciprocal helping behavior).

-Practice positive interactions with family, peers, and others to promote personal health.
+Demonstrate healthy ways to resolve conflict, including determining when adult help is needed.

 Demonstrate ways to reduce, reuse, and recycle at home, at school, and in the community.

 Practice disaster-preparedness procedures at home and at school.